National Capitol DX Association's

 another as a physical confirmation of a contact, has been a colorful

-off his collection of QSL cards to a visiting ham as a demonstration
+could show off his collection of QSL cards to a visiting ham as a

-of the success his station had in "getting out."
-QSLs became a form
+demonstration of the success his station had in "getting out."
+QSLs

 As Amateur Radio grew in popularity and the number of hams grew